brandonngiam/Playground/README.md

 # (Optional) If you want to learn more about python

-To be effective in using this library, you would need to have some knowledge of Python programming language.
+To use this library effectively, you would need to have some knowledge of Python programming language.
 No worries though, it is one of the easiest programming language to learn.
-I recommend to read [this tutorial](https://thomas-cokelaer.info/tutorials/python/basics.html) to start with.
+I recommend reading [this tutorial](https://thomas-cokelaer.info/tutorials/python/basics.html) as a start.